Creepy Crawly, Utterly Covetable: The Enduring Appeal of Insect Jewelry

 Meghan, Duchess of Sussex on September 12, 2019 in London, England.
 (Getty Images)

-As Princess Diana’s youngest son, Prince Harry, has been dedicated to keeping his late mother’s memory alive, sharing some of her sweet and sentimental jewelry with his wife, Meghan Markle.
+As Princess Diana’s youngest son, Prince Harry, is dedicated to keeping his late mother’s memory alive, sharing some of her sweet and sentimental jewelry with his wife, Meghan Markle.
 One such example is a pair of natural diamond and sapphire butterfly earrings, set in yellow gold.
 Princess Diana wore the butterfly studs with a gold torque collar featuring a matching butterfly pendant during a trip to Canada in May 1986.

 The Duchess of Sussex first sported the earrings during a 2018 trip to Australia – her first public appearance after Kensington Palace announced her pregnancy.
 After her maternity break, Markle pulled them out again, wearing the butterflies to the launch of a capsule clothing collection benefitting her patronage Smart Works in 2019.